Beginners Beekeeping Course

 Our annual beginners course starts in late February/early March with an introductory “What is Beekeeping” meeting at Marlborough school in Woodstock.
 The aim of this session is to give you an overview of beekeeping and the Beginners course; you do not have to have signed up for the beginners course to attend this session (but see Please Note, below).

-The Beginners Course ‘proper’ starts with a theory session and is then followed by a series of largely practical sessions where you are split into small groups and are shown bees in operation within a hive.
-Over the period of April/May to August/September, at monthly intervals, on either Wednesday or Thursday evenings, you will be taken through the full cycle of bee behaviour, seeing the Queen developing her colony, watching bees foraging for nectar and pollen, looking for any signs of disease or other problems and (hopefully) extracting and bottling honey in late summer.
-With the assistance of our team of experienced tutors, by the end of your course you will be fully equipped to order your first nucleus of bees the following Spring and your beekeeping will take off !
+The Beginners Course ‘proper’ starts with (2022) theory sessions delivered via Zoom and is then followed by a series of largely practical sessions where you are split into small groups and are shown bees in operation within a hive.
+Over the period of April/May to August/September, at monthly intervals, on either Wednesday or Thursday evenings, or Saturday mornings, you will be taken through the full cycle of bee behaviour, seeing the Queen developing her colony, watching bees foraging for nectar and pollen, looking for any signs of disease or other problems and (hopefully) extracting and bottling honey in late summer.
+With the assistance of our team of experienced tutors by the end of your course you will be fully equipped to order your first nucleus of bees the following Spring and your beekeeping will take off !

-Please Note: Attendance at the ‘What is Beekeeping’ meeting is encouraged but not compulsory for those wanting to sign up for the Beginners Beekeeping course.
+Please Note: Attendance at the ‘What is Beekeeping’ is required if you want to sign up for the Beginners’ Beekeeping course.
 People find that attending the ‘What is Beekeeping’ course is a useful way to decide if they want to commit to the full course and hence whether or not to sign up for the Beginners course and also join OBKA; you cannot do the Beginners Course unless you are also a member of the Association.

 To join the Oxfordshire Beekeeping Association (OBKA) click on this link to go to the application form.